Sammaye/MongoYii/readme.md

 **Note:** You may want to use [Database migrations](#database-migrations) to keep authorization settings across your application instances up to date.

+### EMongoPagination

+This is a replacement `CPagination` for MongoYii built by [@kimbeejay](https://github.com/kimbeejay).

+It uses the same API as `CPagination` and requires no extra documentation (outside of `CPagination`) aside from making you aware of its existance.

 ## Upgrade Notes

 There has been a small but dramatic change between version 1.x and 2.x of MongoYii.
 The `compare()` function within the `EMongoCriteria` now no longer uses partial matching by